ML-Health/Counterfactual-Recurrent-Network/README.md

 ## Running G-Net baseline:

-    To generate a new simulation, run hyperparameter optimisation and tests for the RMSN use :

-        bash test_rmsn.sh

-    This produces the raw MSEs into the "results" folder, and saves calibrated models into the "models" folder

-    Note that for the paper, results are imported in normalised root mean-squared error terms -> i.e. sqrt(mse) / 1150

 To train and evaluate the Counterfactual Recurrent Network on tumor growth, generate tumor growth data using the rMSN baseline code.
 Then, run hyperparameter optimization and simulation:

 ```